hd-UQ/cd_dynamax/Goals.md

 ### Parameter estimation

-- Fit SGD works for continuous-discrete linear and non-linear models
+- Fit SGD and HMC works for continuous-discrete linear and non-linear models
-    - We can compute MLE model parameter estimates based on different filtering/smoothing algorithms
+    - We can compute MLE and posterior model parameter estimates based on different filtering/smoothing algorithms
+        - Linear models (using continuous-discrete non-linear codebase): [cdnlgssm_hmc](./src/notebooks/non_linear/cdnlgssm_hmc.ipynb)
+        - Non-linear models: Pending

 - Pending:
 	- Check that parameter estimates are consistent between cd-l and cd-nl for linear models with no bias terms.
 	- Generalize learnable function params property to deal with multiple parameters (e.g., weights and biases).
-        - TODO: Add notebook showcasing parameter estimation accuracy (port from add_validation branch)
+        - TODO: Add notebook showcasing parameter estimation accuracy in a truly non-linear model (port from add_validation branch)

     - ContDiscreteLinearGaussianConjugateSSM:
         - Can we derive Conjugate priors for continuous-discrete linear dynamic paraemeters?